Information about GCSE results and Ofsted Information.

 We are very proud of the achievements of all our students; it is always a privilege to share in their celebrations on results day, a testament to the hard work of both students and staff.
 We wish them all good luck in their new ventures and much happiness for the future.

-Congratulations also go to our Year 10 students, some of whom took a GCSE in Statistics.
-A fantastic 47.4% of the boys achieved an A*-A grade, which at 37 boys is far too many to mention here!
-We must however mention the 5 boys that achieved an A*grade, Matthew Fraser, Edward Hammond, Max Hindle, Daniel James and Conor Rylands.
+Congratulations also go to our Year 10 students, some of whom took a GCSE in Statistics with 94.3% achieving an A*-C grade.
+A fantastic 49.1% of the boys achieved an A*-A grade which at 26 boys is far too many to mention here!
+We must however mention the 5 boys that achieved an A*grade, Sam Cooper, Nathan Crewe, Ben Harvey, Sam Johnson and Vlad Ungureanu.
 A fantastic achievement by all the boys, who completed this course in only 1 year within their normal maths lessons.
-The results for these GCSEs are given in the table below.

 These impressive results achieved by the boys, are an excellent start to their GCSE courses.
 Well done boys and staff!